-

 Physical Characteristics

-- Narrow, pointed snout; head is triangular in shape and gradually widens into the streamlined body with small pectoral fins towards the front portion.
-Body ends in a thin paddle-like tail.
+- Narrow, pointed snout; the head is triangular in shape and gradually widens into a streamlined body with small pectoral fins towards the front portion.
+The body ends in a thin paddle-like tail.

-- Head and back portion of body streaked with red and black horizontal bands.
-Middle section of body has prominent red spots or elongated marks.
+- The head and back portion of the body are streaked with red and black horizontal bands.
+The Middle section of the body has prominent red spots or elongated marks.

 Animal Fact